-Students complete a VET Enrolment Form, supplying their USI and be assessed for learning support (eg LLN Robot) before the commencement of any training and assessment.
-Students must have completed All My Own Work before enrolling in this qualification and be work ready before work placement.
-Students selecting this course should be interested in working in a hospitality environment.
-They should be able to use a personal digital device including a personal computer or laptop.
+You must complete the VET enrolment process, supplying your USI and be assessed for learning support (eg LLN Robot) before the commencement of any training and assessment.
+HSC: All My Own Work must be completed before enrolling in this qualification.
+When selecting this course you should be interested in working in a hospitality environment and be able to use a personal digital device including a personal computer or laptop.

-Tourism, Travel and Hospitality Training Package (SIT 1.2) Units of Competency
+Tourism, Travel and Hospitality Training Package (SIT 2.1) Units of Competency